Given a vector of probabilities from a cumulative distribution function (CDF)

 element of the input vector according to which quantile interval it falls into.

-Useful for drawing slabs with intervals overlaid on the density, e.g. using
+drawing slabs with intervals overlaid on the density, this is can now be

 cut_cdf_qi(p, .width = c(0.66, 0.95, 1), labels = NULL)